-Visiting Reading, England and its Medieval Abbey Hospitium: restored building linked with the later Reading University
+Visiting Reading, England and Its Medieval Abbey Hospitium: The Heritage of a Building Linked With Reading University

 Historic structure close to the church of St-Lawrence-in-Reading

 This Abbey originated in the Middle Ages, but fell into disuse after the Reformation.

 Some history of the College

 In 1892 an event occurred which proved to be pivotal for university education in Reading in the county of Berkshire.
 Christ Church, Oxford, a college already known for its successful extension lectures, founded what became known as Reading University Extension College.
 From 1902 the College was known as University College Reading.
 It was based in a restored building of the Abbey known as the Hospitium, in Valpy Street, Reading.

 Formerly known as the Hospitium of St John the Baptist, it was constructed in the 15th Century, with restoration carried out in 1892.
 Given the relatively narrow streets in the immediate vicinity, this building is somewhat inconspicuous to the uninitiated visitor to the town, but the cleanly restored lines of its stonework and its historical associations with the Medieval Abbey make it a valuable part of the Borough of Reading's, and the university's, heritage.

 The educational facilities begun at this extension college were subsequently greatly expanded.
 Among the scholars associated with Reading University Extension College / University College, Reading at Valpy Street were: